StepashaxGod/NewsCrypto/README.md

 - creating archive.js for generating past news and working with the past.html file, quite uncomfortable to have everything in app.js

 - merging news(old news saving and getting them from localstorage), fetching news and comparing the id's (old.id new.id as key in the object to avoid duplicates)
+- working on the archive file, displaying past news(based on the date).

 TO-DO:																																			DONE: